 The Strategy takes both a landscape and assets approach to managing Southern Tasmania's natural resources.
-The landscape approach categorises the region's land and seascapes by predominant use (natural, production,

-The Strategy was accredited by the Tasmanian Government in accordance with the Natural Resource Management Act 2002 on 23 February 2016, and a print edition was released in May 2016. lifestyle, urban) and identifies their natural, social and economic values, and how to best manage them.
+The landscape approach categorises the region's land and seascapes by predominant use (natural, production, lifestyle, urban) and identifies their natural, social and economic values, and how to best manage them.
 The assets approach details the region's land, water, coastal, marine, biodiversity and community assets and articulates specific threats, opportunities and actions to protect these assets.
 These two complementary approaches allow for how different people in the community view, work, recreate and reside within the region.